The Yield Curve Is Signalling a Recession: Should We Buy The Dip?

 - The upward-sloping yield curve

-Where Long-term interest rate is more than Short-term interest rate
+Where the long-term interest rate is more than the short-term interest rate

 - The downward-sloping yield curve

-Where Long-term interest rate is less than Short-term interest rate
+Where the long-term interest rate is less than the short-term interest rate

 - Flat yield curve

-Usually, under normal circumstances, you will be expecting the yield curve to be upward sloping.
-An upward sloping yield curve means that the long-term interest rate is higher than the short-term interest rate.
+Under normal circumstances, you would expect the yield curve to be upward sloping as it means that the long-term interest rate is higher than the short-term interest rate.